NahshonSatat/Ex2/README.md

 CSV2Kml function accepts a .csv file as a PATH, And manually converts it to a .kml file.
 Object2Kml function accepts a project.
 Which inside it has layers and within layers there is information with points, Then the function converts the points to the directions on the map (each route on the map represents a layer)
-ExampleAfterRun (the Picture is from GoogleEarth ) :
-1

 Geom
 Geom package represents shapes in space: